pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 //cover_image: https://banner-url.png
 ---

-You may have come across the `scripts` property in the `package.json` file, and even write some scripts yourself.
+You may have come across the `scripts` property in the `package.json` file and even write some scripts yourself.
 But do you know all you can do with NPM Scripts?

-I've been using NPM Scripts for years but a few weeks ago I wanted to pass a parameter to a script and realized I didn't know how to do that.
+I've been using NPM Scripts for years, but I wanted to pass a parameter to a script a few weeks ago and realized I didn't know how to do that.
 That's when I decided to learn everything I could about NPM scripts and write this article.

-In this article I'll share with you my research about how to take full advantage of NPM scripts.
+In this article, I'll share my research about how to take full advantage of NPM scripts.

 - [Introduction](#introduction)
   - [npm run](#npm-run)